awsdocs/amazon-ecs-developer-guide/doc_source/iam-policy-structure.md

 Each IAM policy statement applies to the resources that you specify using their ARNs\.

 **Important**
-Currently, not all API actions support individual ARNs; we'll add support for additional API actions and ARNs for additional Amazon ECS resources later\.
+Currently, not all API actions support individual ARNs\.
 For information about which ARNs you can use with which Amazon ECS API actions, as well as supported condition keys for each ARN, see [Supported Resource\-Level Permissions for Amazon ECS API Actions](ecs-supported-iam-actions-resources.md)\.

 An ARN has the following general syntax: